 What’s in a Name?

-In our Département (the Tarn) we have 4 villages which are members of Le Plus Beaux Villages de France.
-Lautrec, just 30 mins from Mazamet, being our nearest and a favourite with our guests.
-Lautrec is also the starting point of one of our self-drive day tours called the ‘Albigensian Bastides’ and takes in a number of villages including Castlenau-de-Montmiral, Puycelsi and, in the neighbouring Département of the Tarn-et-Garonne, Bruniquel.
+In our département, the Tar, there are four villages which are members of Les Plus Beaux Villages de France.
+Lautrec, just 30 mins from Mazamet, is our nearest and a favourite with our guests.
+The cradle of the Toulouse-Lautrec dynasty is also the starting point of one of our self-drive day tours called the ‘Albigensian Bastides’ and takes in a number of villages including Cordes-sur-Ciel, Castlenau-de-Montmiral, Puycelsi and, in the neighbouring Département of the Tarn-et-Garonne, Bruniquel.

 Italy, Spain, Japan & the French-speaking province of Québec (Canada) have since launched similar associations, under the umbrella of Les Plus Beaux Villages de Terre (the most beautiful villages of the world).

 In 1998, a new association was formed in France, aimed at promoting larger towns of a population of 2,000-20,000 inhabitants that had historical, gastronomic & cultural importance, called Les Plus Beaux Détours de France (in other words, villages & towns worth a detour to visit).
 Mazamet is the only town in the Tarn to be a member and this has helped to increase the profile and visitor numbers over the past 10 years.

 The website for the association has a complete list of its member villages, which will help when planning your trip to France.
 In travelling to/from Mazamet, we would be more than happy to help plan your route so that you can visit some of the villages along the way – be that on your journey to us from a regional airport, or travelling to us from another part of France.
 Bon voyage!